testinggospels/camouflage/docs/getting-started.md

 ### Building from source

-If you'd like to get the latest version of Camouflage, you can build it from the source.
+Camouflage is still in its early development and has a long way to go before it reaches v1.0.0.
+Which means there might be some bugs, missed use cases, incorrect implementations of some functionalities.
+This is to be expected.
+But, the good news is that we are constantly evolving.

-!!! note
+There might be times when latest changes have not gone to release yet, such changes exist in the `develop` branch, which is the most updated version of Camouflage.
+If you'd like to get your hands on the upcoming release of Camouflage at any point, you can build it from the source.
+However, since this source might contain changes that are not tested yet and are not ready for use, you might want to proceed with caution.

-    Building from source might have it's own drawbacks, most important of all is that source is always in beta.
-There might be some bugs which are still being worked upon.
-You might want to proceed with that aspect in mind.
+1. Clone the repository: `git clone https://github.com/testinggospels/camouflage.git`

-1. Clone the repository: `git clone https://github.com/fauxauldrich/camouflage.git`
+2. Checkout `develop` branch: `git checkout develop`
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Build the project: `npm build`
+4. Build the project: `npm build`
-4. At this point you can run Camouflage using: `node bin/camouflage.js --config ./config.yml`
+5. At this point you can run Camouflage using: `node bin/camouflage.js --config ./config.yml`
-5. However if you'd like to install Camouflage globally, execute: `npm pack`
+6. However if you'd like to install Camouflage globally, execute: `npm pack`
-6. Install by running command: `npm install -g camouflage-server-${version}.tgz` or `npm install -g camouflage-server-${version}.zip`
+7. Install by running command: `npm install -g camouflage-server-0.0.0-development.tgz` or `npm install -g camouflage-server-0.0.0-development.zip`